Help us preserve a unique cultural heritage taonga for future generations and keep the Ngaio Marsh House open to the public.

 Canterbury

-Dame Ngaio Marsh is New Zealand's own Queen of Crime fiction.
-She was an internationally acclaimed author, theatre director and artist.
-Ngaio Marsh wrote most of her books in her house in Christchurch, where she lived for 72 years.
+Dame Ngaio Marsh (1895-1982) was New Zealand's own Queen of Crime fiction.
+An internationally acclaimed author, Shakespearean theatre director and accomplished visual artist, Ngaio Marsh wrote most of her books in her Christchurch home, where she lived for 76 years.

 Ngaio Marsh House and Heritage Trust Inc was established in 1992 to preserve and maintain Marton Cottage, the home of the late Dame Ngaio Marsh.
 The house is open to the public and lovingly maintained by volunteers.